- Salvation is in Jesus alone. He taught love and respect.

 Open House Ministries (OHM) is a Christ-centered, life-restoring family shelter ministry.
-We dedicate ourselves to teaching homeless families healthy relationships with each other, with their community, and with Christ.
-We believe that at the root of life change is the spiritual awakening that there is an “Answer” bigger than ourselves, and the good news of life’s bad news is that the “Answer” is a loving God who is forgiving and brings strength to even the most downtrodden.
+We dedicate ourselves to teaching homeless families how to have healthy relationships with each other, their community and Christ.
+We believe that at the root of life change is the realization that there is an answer bigger than ourselves; that the “answer” is a loving , forgiving God who brings strength to even the most downtrodden.

 - You are not a victim.
 If you take responsibility for your problems, we will equip you with the tools that will enable you to become a responsible, contributing member of the community in which you live.